LC-Linkous/nanoVNA_python/README.md

 Done:
 * examples for common use and functionality
+* documentation for original command usage and library functions
 * some Debian-flavored Linux testing

 Working on it:
-* documentation for original command usage and library functions
-    * Traces need updating + more error checking.
 * filling in unfinished args and any new NanoVNA features
+    * Ranges and device specs need to be added (or at least changable) for error detection.
 * An argparse option + some example scripts
 * Beginner notes, vocab, and some examples for common usage